 - Older properties may need more repairs/maintenance due to wear and tear.
 The work and the cost involved may affect their suitability for Co-Own.

 - We can only help you buy the standard property.
 We will not pay for extras or for furnishings and other moveable fittings.
+We generally do not accept properties with PC sums.
 You should tell your solicitor about any such items.
 Basic ‘turnkey’ packages are acceptable if the purchase price is value for money.

 - You must declare all incentives on the application.
 An incentive is anything we may consider a benefit to you connected with the buying of the property.
 Not all incentives will be acceptable to us.